 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 (the 'accessibility regulations').
 If you are not happy with how we respond to any complaint or request you make, you should contact the Equality Advisory and Support Service (EASS).

 East Dunbartonshire Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-It is only currently partially compliant, due to the non-compliances in relation to Documents, our Committee Management System and Third Pary Software listed below.
+It is only currently partially compliant, due to the non-compliances in relation to Web Forms, Documents, our Committee Management System and Third Pary Software listed below.

 Some of our PDF and Word documents don't meet accessibility standards.
 For example some may be scanned PDFs or they may not be marked up so they are accessible to a screen reader.
 This fails WCAG 2.1 success criteria 4.1.2 (name, role value), 1.4.5 (images of text) and 1.4.9 (images of text - no exception).

 PDFs and other documents published before 23rd September 2018 are exempt from meeting the accessibility regulations if they are not essential to providing our services.
 We will work to make sure that any new key documents meet accessibility standards.